Green Eggs & Ham SushiPORK

 Celebrate Dr. Seuss with a fun way to serve up to green eggs and ham.
 Recipe courtesy of Jaden Hair.

-- To make sushi rice, place rice in fine-mesh colander and rinse well to remove excess starch; drain.
+- To make sushi rice, place 2 cups rice in fine-mesh colander and rinse well to remove excess starch; drain.
 Transfer to a 2 1/2- to 3-quart heavy saucepan.
-Add water.
+Add 2 cups water.
 Cover with tight fitting lid and bring to boil.
 Reduce heat to low or medium-low.
 Very gently simmer, covered, about 20 minutes or until water is absorbed.
 Remove from heat.
 Let stand, covered, for 15 minutes.

 - Transfer rice to a large baking dish or bowl.
 Slightly cool.
 Sprinkle with rice vinegar; toss until combined.
 Cool to room temperature.
 Cover with damp towel to prevent rice from drying out.

 - Meanwhile, for spinach-egg filling, squeeze excess moisture from spinach.
 Finely chop spinach.
 Combine spinach, eggs, and salt in small bowl.
 Heat oil in medium skillet over medium heat.
 Add spinach-egg mixture.
 Cook, stirring occasionally, until cooked through but still glossy.
 Remove from heat.
 Cool to room temperature.

 - To assemble sushi rolls: For each roll, place seaweed sheet, shiny side down, on bamboo mat.
 Using wet hands, spread a scant 1 1/4 cups sushi rice evenly on seaweed sheet to within 3/4 inch of edge nearest you and opposite side.
 Place 1 1/2 or 2 slices of ham across the center of the rice.
 Spoon about 3 tablespoons of spinach-egg mixture in a strip across the ham.